Paperboy Prince

-Paperboy Love Prince, also known as Paperboy Prince of the Suburbs, (born 1992/1993) is an American artist, community activist and political candidate who resides in Brooklyn, New York City.
+Paperboy Love Prince (born January 8, 1993), also known as Paperboy Prince of the Suburbs, is an American perennial candidate, rapper, and activist known for their eccentric personality and unconventional campaigns.
+Prince has run for several public offices, including Mayor of New York City, the U.S. House of Representatives, and President of the United States.

 Early life

-Prince grew up in Washington, D.C.
+Prince grew up in Baltimore, Maryland, and Bowie, Maryland, one of the suburbs of Washington, D.C.
 One of their grandfathers was a Pentecostal bishop, and both of their parents are devoutly religious.
-As a child, they worked as a newspaper carrier delivering The Wall Street Journal.
+As a child he worked as a paperboy, hence the rapper's pseudonym, delivering The Wall Street Journal.

-When Prince was 12, their mother won a contest which permitted her to bring them to have lunch with congressional representatives.
+When Prince was 12, their mother won a contest that permitted her to bring them to have lunch with congressional representatives.
 Following that experience, Prince participated in youth government programs and eventually had internships with the U.S. House of Representatives and the U.S. Supreme Court.
-In college, Prince studied journalism and computer science while also creating art and hosting entertainment events.
+In college, Prince studied journalism and computer science at the University of Maryland, College Park while also creating art and hosting entertainment events.

 Political activities

 Paperboy Love Prince started in politics by hosting concerts which provided voter registration for attendees.
-While hosting these events Prince was also participating in protests and seeking to contact their elected representatives.
-Upon seeing how elected officials sometimes win by small margins, they became more intent on encouraging communities to vote as a way of advocating for themselves.
-Prince claimed that voter turnout for their party in their district has recently been as low as 4%, and that a slightly higher turnout could lead to major changes.

-Poverty reduction is a key goal of Prince's political planning.
-Prince supports the police abolition movement.
+Prince supports the redirection of police funding to other programs.
 Prince hosts a community center called the Love Gallery on Myrtle Avenue in Bushwick, Brooklyn.
-In addition to being a place for community meetings, the Love Gallery is also a vintage clothing store, a food distribution center, and their political campaign headquarters.
+A volunteer-run mutual aid food network is operated here.

-Campaign for New York's 7th Congressional District
+Campaign for New York's 7th congressional district

-In 2020 Prince was a candidate in the primary for New York's 7th congressional district competing against incumbent Nydia Velázquez.
+In 2020, Prince was a candidate in the primary for New York's 7th congressional district competing against incumbent Nydia Velázquez.
 Prince received 20% of the vote to their opponent's 80%.

 In Prince's campaign their political platform included advocacy for universal basic income, Medicare for all, and spreading love.
 Some media portrayed Prince's campaign as a longshot.
-Even while doing so, commentators remarked that if elected Prince would be setting various precedents including being the first nonbinary congressperson.

 In preparation for the election, Prince overcame a challenge to their bid to appear on the ballot.